xpipe-io/xpipe/README.md

 ### Next level remote data workflows for everyone

-X-Pipe is a tool for working with remote connections and the data that can be accessed through them.
+X-Pipe is a tool for working with remote connections and their data.
-The focus lies on providing an easy remote connection handling workflow plus data intermediation capabilities such that you can work with all kinds of data located on essentially any remote system with ease.
-So if you are
-- a data analyst/scientist
-- a system administrator
-- a software engineer
+The focus lies on providing:
-- or generally just work a lot with remote connections and data
+- An easy remote connection setup and workflow

-then X-Pipe is designed for you!

-The X-Pipe project is designed to be an open platform, both in terms of development from a developer's perspective and the workflow from a user's perspective.
-X-Pipe is open source and is
+- Organization of all your connections in one place
+- The ability to automatically launch your remote connections
+- Data intermediation capabilities to be able to work with and transfer more than just bytes and text

-designed to utilize and integrate well with other popular tools and workflows, focusing on augmenting them rather than replacing them.
+The core idea is to utilize and integrate well with other popular tools and workflows, focusing on augmenting them rather than replacing them.
+X-Pipe is built around existing tools and tries to outsource tasks to them, such that you can always use your favorite tools to work with X-Pipe, e.g. text/code editors, terminals, shells, command-line tools and more.
+The X-Pipe platform is open source and designed to be extensible, allowing anyone to implement custom functionality through custom extensions with the help of an exhaustive API.

 ## Connection Explorer